abobija/esp-discord/README.md

 ## Description

 C library for making Discord Bots on the ESP32, packaged as [ESP-IDF](https://github.com/espressif/esp-idf) component.

-Component supports IDF version `4.1` and above, up to `5.0`.
+Supports IDF version `4.1` and above, up to `5.0`.

 ## How to use